Human Clinical Trial For Cannabis And Cancer is Happening!

 Cannabis and Cancer: Ratios and Placebo

 This study compares three types of cannabis oil against a placebo.
 The aim is to establish how the different ratios perform in the alleviation of cancer-related symptoms.
 The cannabis extracts used will be as follows:

 - Equal amounts of THC and CBD (1:1)

 In the first cycle, each participant will take drops from one of four unlabeled oil vials for four days.
 Initial dosing will be three drops in the morning and an additional one to three drops every four hours (depending on mass).
-Participants will then titrate the dosage according to the symptom alleviation (using a scale) and tolerable side effects from the cannabis.
+Also, participants will rate the dosage according to the symptom alleviation (using a scale) and tolerable side effects from the cannabis.
 The symptoms considered include: nausea, vomiting, pain, anxiety and sleep disturbance.
-The Edmonton System Assessment Scale (ESAS-R) and the Patient Global Impression of Change Scale (PGIC) will be used to rank the symptoms.
+Doctors will use the Edmonton System Assessment Scale (ESAS-R) and the Patient Global Impression of Change Scale (PGIC) to rank the symptoms.

 Patients will repeat the process for three cycles in total, which gives each vial 12 days of testing.